IDinsight/mosaiks/README.md

 ### Step 1: Set-up

 Ensure you have all requirements set up:
 1. Install Python 3.10.
 2. Install the MOSAIKS package -
     ```sh
     pip install git+https://github.com/IDinsight/mosaiks.git@main
     ```
-3. Acquire the Planetary Computer API key from [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/)
+3. Acquire the Planetary Computer API key from [Microsoft Planetary Computer (MPC)](https://planetarycomputer.microsoft.com/).
+We provide detailed instructions for getting an API key in the FAQs section of this README.
     - In your terminal run the following and fill the API key prompt -
     ```
     planetarycomputer configure